 All the moments in a young child’s day matter.
 Quality child care feeds a baby’s growing brain, building the foundation for the development and learning necessary for them to thrive as adults.
 But available research shows that 75% of toddlers in center care and 93% in home-based care are in low or mediocre quality care settings that can be detrimental to their development.
 Despite research that shows that at-risk children—children from families with few resources and under great stress – benefit most from quality child care, low quality care is often the only care available in low-income communities.

 Our current child care market is failing to help those who need assistance the most.
-In 33 states and Washington, D.C., center-based child care for infants and toddlers is more expensive than in-state tuition and fees at a public university; however, most young children are in families with fairly modest incomes.
+In 28 states and Washington, D.C., center-based child care for infants and toddlers is more expensive than in-state tuition and fees at a public university; however, most young children are in families with fairly modest incomes.
 Child care assistance for low-income families reaches fewer than 1 out of every 6 eligible children and continues to decline.
 Tax credits do not solve the problem for low-income families.
 Many do not benefit from the current child care tax credit because they have little or no federal income tax liability.
 Moreover, the maximum tax benefit does not approach the actual cost of infant-toddler care.
 The cost of center-based, infant child care remains unaffordable in 49 states and Washington, D.C.– if it can be found at all.

 Congress and the Administration must commit to creating a child care system that recognizes the influence of child care on early development and ensures quality services for young children, especially those whose parents’ income put quality out of reach.
 Doing so will change the odds for working families and provide a path to economic independence.
 It will also ensure our future workforce – today’s babies and toddlers – arrive at school ready to learn and prepared for future success.